uiceds/cee-492-project-2025-gasc/cee492_report.typ

 = Introduction

 This study has been motivated by the potential to apply the principles of data science to the critical infrastructure problem of bridge foundation scour.
 The underlying intent of the study is to leverage modern analytical techniques to gain new insights into scour behavior in the hopes of providing quality insight into how to more effectively monitor, mitigate, and  protect vital public assets from the problem of scour.
 More generally, the project team hopes to showcase the value that modern data science can provide to a classic civil engineering problem.
+#v(0.3em)
 Given this context, the project team’s primary research hypothesis is that an analysis of historical stream bed profile data, when processed using data science methodologies, can reveal detectable patterns and key indicators related to scour behavior at specific bridge locations if the necessary, yet rudimentary, data is collected.
 This study specifically investigates this hypothesis by applying the Julia programming language to analyze stream bed profile data supplied by the USGS for select bridges in the state of Montana.
 While the precise scope of the project evolved during the Exploratory Data Analysis (EDA) phase, the fundamental objective remained unchanged: to use data science to uncover actionable insights from hydrological and structural data related to bridge scour.

 == The Problem of Bridge Scour

 The load paths of bridges eventually lead to the Earth and the soil or rock within.
 Water is a powerful force often working against that foundation.
 Since bridges often exist to span waterways, they are especially vulnerable to large flood events.
 In fact, hydraulic-related issues are the leading cause of bridge failures in The United States @LeeBridge.
 Some researchers have even estimated that scour alone can result in the cause of 20-100 bridge collapses per year in the United States @Flintetal.
 There are complex interactions which drive potential bridge failures. #v(0.4em)

 === Schoharie Creek Bridge Collapse

 In 1987, the Schorharie Creek Bridge collapse in New York State, which failed due to undermining at an in-water footing, led to new and more detailed analysis and federal requirements involving channel condition and cross-channel measurment.
 In the most recent updates to inspection coding guidelines, scour vulnerability has been further refined to consider whether scour affects substructure strength.
+#v(0.3em)
 This historic event highlights how scour can be a serious public safety issue.
+Figure 1 below shows the afterman of the collapse, which took the lives of ten people.
 While this may be an extreme case, it serves as a grim reminder of what this research seeks to prevent.
 We can ask hypothetical questions to relate this tragedy to the current study:

+#v(0.3em)

 -	What if the magnitude of scour potential had been identified prior to this event?
 -	What if inspection frequency was optimized to allow for high-quality assessment?

+#v(0.3em)

 While the number of these hypothetical questions could begin to approach infinity, the event has already occurred.
 The focus now must shift to preventing the next disaster of this magnitude.
 By leveraging modern data science and stream profile analysis, we aim to move from reactive "what-ifs" to proactive prediction.